midlantica/LovelyBunchOfCoconuts/content/memes/capitalism/robin-hood-didnt-rob-from-the-rich.md

 ---
-title: 'Robin Hood Didnt Rob From The Rich'
+title: 'Robin Hood didnt rob from the rich to give to the poor.'
 ---

 ![robin-hood-didnt-rob-from-the-rich](/memes/capitalism/robin-hood-didnt-rob-from-the-rich.png)

-Robin hood didnt rob from the rich.
+Robin Hood didn't rob from the rich to give to the poor.
+He robbed from the government and gave back to the tax victims